-They drove for fifteen minutes to a place that the respondent assumed from previous transit attempts to be a police station – even though he can not be sure as the door of the van remained closed all the time – and they waited there for twenty minutes in the van.
+They drove for fifteen minutes to a place that the respondent assumed from previous transit attempts to be a police station – even though he was not sure as the door of the van remained closed all the time – and they waited in the van for twenty minutes.

 They blinded the individuals with the torches, asked all people but the woman and the children for their shoes and started shouting “Go, go!”, shooting in the air and pushing them down the slope towards the border with the their black batons.
 (See Fig. 2)

 The respondents claimed that the female officer was giving the orders but not doing anything by herself.
 The group started running down the hill, one of the men was very slow as he was carrying two of the children.
 One of the officers loaded his gun, put it at the man’s temple pretending to shoot him with his children in his arms and then, instead of shooting, he beat him on the head with the stock of the gun and pushed him down the hill.
 The man stumbled and fell down, one of the boys injured his hand while falling.
 (See Fig. 3)